-However, there are fragile and extraordinary changes underway.
-Multiple generations are debating what it means to be both truly modern and truly Saudi.
+There are some extraordinary changes underway in Saudi Arabia.
+Multiple generations are debating what it means to be both modern and Saudi.

-Noof is 32 and has thick brown hair, caramel skin, and merry, almond-shaped eyes.
-She is the newly appointed manager of a hundred women in a lighting assembly plant.
-The women Noof supervises work in an area off-limits to men, but this company’s managerial offices are “mixed,” as the Saudis say: men and women, unrelated by blood or marriage, are physically close to one another every day, attending meetings at the same conference table and standing side by side as they look over the same document.
+Noof is 32 and has thick brown hair and merry, almond-shaped eyes.
+She is the new manager of a hundred women in a lighting assembly plant.
+The women Noof supervises work in an area off-limits to men, but this company’s managerial offices are “mixed.”
+Men and women, unrelated by blood or marriage, work physically close to one another every day.
+They attend meetings together and stand side by side as they read the same documents.

-Many women won’t even consider a job that requires such mixing.
-Some women who might, are overruled by their parents or their husbands.
-Other women are quite at ease with male colleagues.
-In the past decade, government scholarship programs have sent tens of thousands of Saudi women to study abroad, and they’re coming home, many impatient to push the pace of change.
+Many women won’t even consider applying for a job that requires such mixing.
+Some women who might be interested are overruled by their parents or their husbands.
+Other women feel comfortable with male colleagues.
+In the past decade, tens of thousands of Saudi women have studied abroad on government-sponsored scholarship programs.
+When these women return to Saudi Arabia, they are often impatient to push changes forward.

-Some retail stores have been ordered to hire female clerks, and the government is offering incentives for putting Saudi women on the payroll.
-The female supermarket cashiers, though, are grouped away from the male cashiers.
-New interior walls snake through department stores, separating male from female clerks.
+The government is offering incentives for hiring Saudi women.
+Female supermarket cashiers are grouped away from the male cashiers.
+New interior walls have been built throughout department stores, separating males from the female clerks.

 Source: The Changing Face of Saudi Women